This blender ice cream recipe needs just 3 ingredients to make and yields the most rich and creamy dessert- no ice cream maker needed!

 - Transfer to a bowl and enjoy soft serve style.

-For the hard scoop ice cream version
+Hard scoop ice cream option

 - Place a small loaf pan in the freezer.